ysoftwareab/yplatform/doc/how-to-manage-secrets.md

 Many times, secrets are per user, or per runtime/CI configuration.
-In those cases, they probably should not be committed but instead sourced from the environment e.g. see the section below "Travis CI secrets".
+In those cases, they probably should not be committed but instead sourced from the environment e.g. CI secrets.

 ## Generic secrets